 The Board invites communication from its private investors and usually encourages participation by them at the Annual General Meeting (AGM).
-Under normal circumstances, all Board members present at the AGM are available to answer questions from shareholders.
+All Board members attend the AGM and are available to answer questions from shareholders.
 Notice of the AGM is in excess of 21 clear days and the business of the meeting is conducted with separate resolutions, voted on initially by a show of hands and with the result of the voting being clearly indicated.
 The results of the AGM are announced through a regulatory information service.
-In September 2020 and 2021, the AGM was a closed-door AGM due to COVID-19 restrictions, however the Company held a virtual investor presentation during the weeks prior to the AGM in both years, encouraging participation by shareholders.
-It is anticipated that the AGM shall return to a face-to-face meeting in 2022.